AmanAssassin/CodeWeb/README.md

 # Overview

 * CodeWeb is a social development environment for front-end designers and developers.
-Build a website, show off your work, and to learn and debug, and find inspiration.
+Build a website, show off your work, learn, and find inspiration.

 *   The main aim of the project is to bring to bring all students to have a place where all can connect to each other.